 Men and Boys

 Stereotypes and forced silence around male survivors of sexual assault has created an environment that creates barriers for men to disclose abuse and seek support.
-Men have been erased and left behind by the idea that sexual violence is a women’s issue.
-Hope Harbor will provide the same quality of services to any survivor, regardless of gender or who the abuser was.
+Men have been erased and left behind by the idea that sexual violence is a woman’s issue.
+Hope Harbor will provide the same quality of services to any survivor, regardless of gender of the survivor and abuser.
 The unique experiences of men and boys who are survivors are recognized by Hope Harbor and we want to offer support to recover.

 Back to Topics

 Across Kentucky and nation-wide, teens report high rates of sexual violence.
 Their abusers are more often family members or romantic partners.
 Every survivor, regardless of age, has legal rights and the right to support.
 Hope Harbor recognizes the different needs and concerns for teens in healing from abuse and are here to help through our counseling services, court advocacy, and 24/7 support line.
 After-school counseling appointments are available.Back to Topics

 Sexual assault in the LGBTQ+ community statistically occurs at higher rates than the straight/cis community.
 We understand the barriers that would keep someone who is LGBTQ+ from reaching out for support.
 Hope Harbor is here for you.
 Our staff and advocates are knowledgeable and respectful of everyone’s unique identities.